ART REPRODUCTION AND GICLEE PRINTING

 Once you’ve finished an original painting or drawing you may want to make giclee prints available.
 Prints allow you to sell your work more than once.
 Also, it makes the work available to others who may not be able to afford the original painting or who come across it after the original has been sold.

-Even if you decide not to make prints from your paintings it is a good idea to have a high quality photograph of your work for documentation and archiving purposes.
+Even if you decide not to make prints from your paintings it is a good idea to have a high quality, accurate image of your work for documentation and archiving purposes.
 This helps to catalog your work and give you the best image possible for use in your portfolio, website, or for passing an archive of your work on to future generations.

 We make professional quality reproductions of your work that do your originals justice.